ikonomov/DiabloX/README.md

       * Rogue's dexterity: 150 [250]
       * Sorcerer's magic: 150 [250]
 #### Spells:
-   * Damage:
-      * Lightning, Chain Lightning min: 1 [2], max: (5+clvl)/3 [2+clvl]
-      * Chain Lightning: creates 2+slvl/5 number of bolts
+   * Chain Lightning creates a maximum of 3+slvl/4 number of bolts.
-      * Apocalypse, Fire Wall: 1/2 of the original
+   * Lightning, Chain Lightning, Fire Wall, Guardian, Elemental, Fireball and Flash do 1/2 of the original damage.
-      * Guardian: 1/3 of the original
-      * Elemental, Fireball, Flash: 1/4 of the original
    * The 1/2 spell damage modifier in player versus player has been removed.
    * Information inside the spell book has been modified with more accurate values.
    * Apocalypse only works on monsters within the line of sight.